sanjsvk/sanjsvk/README.md

 ### Hi there 👋
 #### I'm Sanjan!
-I'm a Data Scientist currently pursuing my Master's degree in Data Science at Northeastern University, Boston.
+I'm a Data Scientist pursuing my Master's degree in Data Science at Northeastern University, Boston.
-#### I'm currently working as a Data Scientist Intern at LabCorp.
+#### I'm currently working as a Data Science Intern at LabCorp.
-#### Prior to this, I was a Data Science Intern at eMotionRx, Inc. I'm extremely interested in leveraging concepts of Data Science and Machine Learning in making progress in the field of healthcare.
+#### Prior to this, I was a Data Scientist Intern at eMotionRx, Inc. I'm extremely interested in leveraging concepts of Data Science and Machine Learning in making progress in the field of healthcare.

 #### Contact email : vijayakumar.sa@northeastern.edu
 #### LinkedIn : https://www.linkedin.com/in/sanjanvijayakumar/